fewlines-education/dev-bootcamp-exercises/03_backend_web_development_and_api/02_HTTP/04_openweather/README.md

-# OpenWeather API
+# OpenWeather Web Service

 ## Context and Objectives

-The goal of this exercise is to make some calls to the Open Weather API and to parse the payloads.
+The goal of this exercise is to make some calls to the Open Weather Web Service and to parse the payloads.

 For this, you have to use your **[OpenweatherMap](https://openweathermap.org/)** API Key.